fbpx

 To produce the sepia tone effect, I will use the Color Grading tab directly below the B&W Mixer.
 When you open the Color Grading tab, you will notice three color wheels that make up the Midtones, Shadows, and Highlights.

-After adjusting the Color Grading settings, my image is starting to take on the old photo effect, and here is how it looks.
+After adjusting the Color Grading settings, here is how my image looks:

 Step 6: Add A Vignetting Effect Around The Image

-Step 8: Add A Grain Overlay And Set The Blend Mode To Overlay
+Step 7: Add A Grain Overlay And Set The Blend Mode To Overlay (Optional)

 The final step adds a grainy and scratched effect to the image, which makes it look old and weathered.
 To complete this step, you can find any free texture online for your picture.
 I have chosen this Grunge Wall Texture from Freepik.com.

 Now resize and move the texture so that it covers the whole image.
-Start by pressing Control + T (Win) or Command + T (Mac).
+Press Control + T (Win) or Command + T (Mac).
 Handles will appear around the texture layer.

 Photo of author